NagisaSato/unit_1-2021/README.md

 ### Design statement
 I will try to design and make a game for a client who is the owner of the local game shop.
-The game will be a escape game and is constructed using the software python.
+The game will be a escape game and is constructed using the software python 3.10.
 It will take 3 weeks to make and will be evaluated according to the criteria A and B.

+This game is created using python because it is the only language I am familiar with thus it is one of the most commonly used programming language in the world.

 ## Success Criteria